-The shoreline of the reservoir is managed by Bureau of Land Management (BLM).
+The shoreline of the reservoir is managed by the Bureau of Land Management (BLM).
 The Malheur County maintains a concrete boat ramp, a gravel parking area, and a vault restroom just above the dam.
-Beulah Reservoir provides the great opportunities for a wild range of recreation including fishing, boating, water-skiing, camping, rockhounding, and even soaking in hot springs.
+Beulah Reservoir provides great opportunities for a wide range of recreational activities including fishing, boating, water-skiing, camping, rockhounding, and even soaking in hot springs.

-There are campgrounds and facilities for launching and mooring boats, but no camping improvements.
+There are campgrounds and facilities for launching and mooring boats at the reservoir.
 Also, camping is available in the Chukar Park Recreation Site.

 The reservoir is open for angling year-round.
 A few times a year it is stocked with hatchery rainbow trout.
 Also, local whitefish, Dolly Varden and redband trouts are available.